Sponsored post written by me on behalf of Smithfield® Prime Fresh Pork. The opinions and text are all mine.

 Now as a mom myself, I think back and wonder how she had the patience to do that so often! 😉 Instead, I pull out my crock pot and let it do all the work for me!
 These Crock Pot Pork Verde Tacos are the perfect dinner that your family will love and you won’t have to spend hours making.

-Then I made an easy verde sauce in my blender and poured it right on top of my browned Smithfield Prime Boneless Center Cut Pork Loin.
+I made an easy verde sauce in my blender and poured it right on top of my pork.
 After cooking for about 10 hours on low, I shredded up the pork.
 Then I served up the pork verde on warmed tortillas with a quick jalapeño sauce that I made in my blender.

 Crock Pot Pork Verde Tacos with Jalapeño Sauce